I'm Agnes Vasarhelyi, a software developer from Hungary living in San Francisco. 🌁

 Organizing community events

-I'm currently helping out the chief organizer with putting together an amazing mobile lineup for this huge conference here in Budapest.
-I'm so excited! 😆
+I was co-organizing this event by putting together an amazing mobile lineup for this huge conference in Budapest, Hungary.

 It was an amazing two day conference in my hometown, Budapest.
 I loved every minute working on it. ☺️ I wrote a blog post about the whole story.